SarthakMakhija/cached/README.md

 | 100_000*39 	   | 1.001             	 | 71%                 	 | Cache weight is less than the total incoming keys, so some of the incoming keys may be rejected 	 |
 | 100_000*35 	   | 1.001             	 | 64%                 	 | Cache weight is less than the total incoming keys, so some of the incoming keys may be rejected 	 |

-Benchmark for Cache-hit is available [here](https://github.com/SarthakMakhija/cached/blob/main/benches/benchmarks/cache_hits.rs) and its results are available
+Benchmark for Cache-hit is available [here](https://github.com/SarthakMakhija/cached/blob/main/benches/benchmarks/cache_hits.rs) and its result is available
 [here](https://github.com/SarthakMakhija/cached/blob/main/benches/results/cache_hits.json).

 ### FAQs